Don’t bin your dead batteries

 Store safely

-Tape the terminals of used batteries to prevent sparking that creates a fire hazard.
-Make sure to use regular, non-conductive tape, like duct tape, clear sticky tape or electrical tape.
+Tape the terminals of used batteries to prevent them sparking and catching fire.
+Always use clear sticky tape.

-Store used batteries in a clearly labeled glass container.
-Make sure the container is not airtight, as pressure can build up.
+Store used batteries in a glass container.
+Make sure the container is not airtight as pressure can build up.

 Don’t store batteries in a metal container, or with metal objects, as they can spark and create a fire hazard.